 Associate of Science in Nursing

 The Associate of Science in Nursing (AS) degree is a professional pre-licensure program that prepares the student for the National Council of State Boards of Nursing Licensure exam (NCLEX) to become a registered nurse.
-Upon completion of the articulated AS program, the student is prepared to transition seamlessly into the Bachelor of Science Nursing program.
+The AS program allows the student to exit at the AS level or to transition seamlessly into the senior year BS nursing classes.

 The AS program incorporates Christ-centered excellence throughout the curriculum.
 Excellence is fostered with many different clinical experiences, including hospital settings, simulation and skills lab.
 Critical learning is enhanced through many avenues including classroom discussion, small group activities, computer adaptive testing and a rigorous tutoring program called ASAP (Assisting Students to Achieve Professionally).

 The AS faculty readily share their expertise and demonstrate compassion in their interactions with students, which helps to nurture learning.
-The AS program is accredited through the Accreditation Commission for Education in Nursing.
+The AS program is accredited through the Accreditation Commission for Education in Nursing and fully approved by the Tennessee Board of Nursing.

 Southern Adventist University School of Nursing offers the licensed practical nurse (LPN) a pathway to become a registered nurse.
 Upon meeting the admission requirements of the AS nursing program, the LPN will be placed in the second level of the four-level AS nursing program.
 Upon satisfactory completion of the three levels, the LPN student is eligible to write the NCLEX exam and become a registered nurse.